Just You Booking Conditions

-We make every effort to ensure that your arrangements run smoothly but if you do have a problem during your holiday, please inform our Tour Manager or the relevant supplier immediately who will endeavour to put things right.
+We make every effort to ensure that your arrangements run smoothly but if you do have a problem during your holiday, you must inform your Tour Manager or the relevant supplier immediately who will endeavour to put things right.
 If your complaint is not resolved locally, you must ask the Tour Manager or representative for a Holiday Report Form, which you must then complete in his or her presence.
 One copy will be given to you and the other copy sent to head office.
-You can also contact us on our 24 hour Duty Office number, the details of which will be provided in your booking documentation.
-If the problem cannot be resolved and you wish to complain further, you must send formal written notice of your complaint to us at Just You, Compass House, Rockingham Road, Market Harborough, United Kingdom, LE16 7QD or by e-mail to firstname.lastname@example.org within 28 days of the end of your stay, giving your booking reference and all other relevant information.
+If the problem cannot be resolved and you wish to complain further, you must send formal written notice of your complaint to us at Just You, Office 202, Harborough Grow-on-Centre, Compass Point Business Park, Northampton Road, Market Harborough, LE16 9HW or by e-mail to feedback@ justyou.co.uk within 28 days of the end of your stay, giving your booking reference and all other relevant information.
+Any complaints made via our Customer Service Questionnaire will not be responded to unless they have been made formally as outlined above.
 Please keep your letter concise and to the point.
 This will assist us to quickly identify your concerns and speed up our response to you.
 Failure to follow the procedure set out in this clause may affect ours and the applicable supplier’s ability to investigate your complaint, and this may affect your rights under this contract.
 Please note that we offer an Alternative Dispute Resolution service through our ABTA membership.
 Please see clause 14 for further details.
-You can also access the European Commission Online Dispute (ODR) Resolution platform at http://ec.europa. eu/consumers/odr/.
+You can also access the European Commission Online Dispute (ODR) Resolution platform at http://ec.europa. eu/ consumers/odr/.
 This ODR platform is a means of registering your complaint with us; it will not determine how your complaint should be resolved.

 We are a Member of ABTA, membership number Y6412.
 We are obliged to maintain a high standard of service to you by ABTA’s Code of Conduct.
 We can also offer you ABTA’s scheme for the resolution of disputes which is approved by the Chartered Trading Standards Institute.
 If we can’t resolve your complaint, go to www.abta.com to use ABTA’s simple procedure.
 Further information on the Code and ABTA’s assistance in resolving disputes can be found on www.abta.com.

-(1) We will accept responsibility for the arrangements we agree to provide or arrange for you as an “organiser” under the Package Travel, Package Holidays and Package Tours Regulations 1992 as set out below.
-Subject to these booking conditions, if we or our suppliers negligently perform or arrange the services which we are obliged to provide for you under our contract with you, as set out on your confirmation invoice, we will pay you reasonable compensation.
-The level of such compensation will be calculated taking into consideration all relevant factors such as but not limited to: following the complaints procedure as described in these conditions and the extent to which ours or our employees’ or suppliers’ negligence affected the overall enjoyment of your holiday.
+(We will accept responsibility for the arrangements we agreed to provide or arrange for you as an ‘organiser’ under the Package Travel and Linked Travel Arrangements Regulations 2018, as set out below and as such, we are responsible for the proper provision of all travel services included in your package, as set out in your confirmation invoice.
+Subject to these Booking Conditions, if we or our suppliers negligently perform or arrange those services and we do not remedy or resolve your complaint within a reasonable period of time, we will pay you reasonable compensation.
+The level of such compensation will be calculated taking into consideration all relevant factors such as but not limited to: following the complaints procedure as described in these conditions and the extent to which we or our employees’ or suppliers’ negligence affected the overall enjoyment of your holiday.
 Please note that it is your responsibility to show that we or our supplier(s) have been negligent if you wish to make a claim against us.

-(b) Claims not falling under (a) above and which don’t involve injury, illness or death.
-The maximum amount we will have to pay you in respect of these claims is twice the price paid by or on behalf of the person(s) affected in total.
-This maximum amount will only be payable where everything has gone wrong and you have not received any benefit at all from your booking.
+(b) Claims not falling under (a) above and which don’t involve injury, illness or death: the maximum amount we will have to pay you in respect of these claims is up to three times the price paid by or on behalf of the person(s) affected in total.
+This maximum amount will only be payable where everything has gone wrong and you or your party has not received any benefit at all from your booking.

 ii) In any circumstances in which a carrier is liable to you by virtue of the Denied Boarding Regulation 2004, any liability we may have to you under our contract with you, arising out of the same facts, is limited to the remedies provided under the Regulation as if (for this purpose only) we were a carrier.